TheClams/SmartVHDL/readme.md

  * Show signal declaration in tooltip or status bar
  * Show hierarchy of a block (all its sub-block and their sub-block)
+ * Find Instances: find all instance of a module inside a project

 #### Module Instance helper: